-This course examines the histories of Mexico, Central America, and the Caribbean from the 1790s to the 1990s.
-Centering our analysis in the Latin American experience, we will examine cultural trends, social interactions, and economic development as well as the relations that each of these regions shared with the United States.
-Special attention will be paid to independence movements, neocolonialism, dependency and underdevelopment, ecological transformations, the Latino/a diaspora, and the struggles of indigenous communities.
+This course examines the history of Latin America from the 1790s to the 2000s.
+We will examine cultural trends, social interactions, political institutions, and economic development as well as the relations that diverse Latin American nations and peoples shared with the United States.
+Special attention will be paid to independence movements, liberalism, republicanism, neocolonialism, revolutions, neoliberalism, the struggles of indigenous communities, and the Latinx diaspora.